Skills of an Entrepreneur: 10 Must-Have Skills for Entrepreneurship (2023)

 Many real-time successful entrepreneurs credit what they achieve most to their future orientation and imagining where they want to see themselves in another few future years.
 As they say, success does not just happen by chance, first, we create it in our mind and then we create it in reality.

-8. Social Skills
+8. Skills of an entrepreneur – Social Skills

 Though social skills have always been a vital requirement in an entrepreneur across generations, what has changed is that entrepreneurs from today have to be even active on social media along with socializing in-person with people.
 With the internet media, entrepreneurs have the potential to introduce themselves to the society of netizens and that is quite a massive population across ages, countries, and trends.